Role & Background

 4

-Ongoing updates: As laws change (estate tax exemptions, state probate rules, etc.), James flags articles requiring updates and verifies that corrected content is legally accurate before republication.
+Ongoing updates: As laws change (estate tax exemptions, state probate rules, etc.), James flags articles requiring updates and verifies that corrected content is accurate before republication.

 Important Disclaimer